 a) Wage or salary compensation paid by employers to employees a.
 The compensation is paid for workdays (i. e. days/shifts missed by an employee due to illness, as a loss of earnings' compensation), during the first 14 days of the temporary incapacity to work.
-The character of the payment is based on providing the employee with the wage compensation paid by the employer during specified period of time (two weeks) at the beginning of the temporary incapacity to work (with the exception of three-day waiting period), i.e. it is not a form of a sickness benefit, as a covered contingency, in the sense of the Code.
+The character of the payment is based on providing the employee with the wage compensation paid by the employer during specified period of time (two weeks) at the beginning of the temporary incapacity to work, i.e. it is not a form of a sickness benefit, as a covered contingency, in the sense of the Code.
 After the first 14 days of that compensation paid by an employer, the sickness benefit is paid to the employee by the Social Security Administration.

 The contingency envisaged by the Convention/ECSS caused by loss of earnings thus arises with the delay of 14 days.
 Simultaneously, the rate of sickness insurance contribution paid by the employer was lowered by 1 p. p., as a financial compensation for this obligation.
-Sickness insurance contributions for employees were abolished by Act No 2/2009, amending the Act No 586/1992 Coll., Income Tax Act.
+The contribution paid by the employer was lowered by additional 0.2 p.p. from 1st July 2019 simultaneously with the abolishment of the waiting period.7 Sickness insurance contributions for employees were abolished by Act No 2/2009, amending the Act No 586/1992 Coll., Income Taxes Act.
 For this reason, the first 14 days of the temporary incapacity to work is not considered as a part of supporting period which was therefore prolonged form 365 days to 380 days in order to formally conform to the requirement of 52 weeks.

 The aim of this legislative change is inter alia to increase the effectiveness of societal supervision over the abuse of the sickness insurance, primarily in short-term sick leave.
-11 b.
+7 b.
 The specified period for setting the average earnings is the previous completed quarter.